 Sick leave during maternity leave

-If your employer agrees, you may be entitled to use the sick leave scheme.
-But you will not be entitled to take your additional maternity leave after your sick leave ends.
+If your manager agrees, you may be entitled to use the sick leave scheme.

 Early births

-If you give birth more than 2 weeks early and you have not yet started maternity leave you can take 26 weeks maternity leave from the date you give birth.
-You must give written notice to your employer within 14 days of the birth.
+If you give birth more than 2 weeks early and you have not yet started maternity leave, you can take 26 weeks maternity leave starting from the date of birth.

 Late births